 He's aimed to give back to the communities, organisations and people with whom he's connected.
 Vivek joined the Board of The Deaf Society of NSW in 2011 and currently serves as Director and Treasurer.
 He joined Perpetual's Diversity Council in 2012, chaired by Perpetual's CEO.
 Since 2010, Vivek has regularly mentored university students, colleagues & finance industry professionals, leading the Fixed Income stream for Perpetual's Investment Analyst Program.

 He was awarded the 2011 Financial Services Institute of Australasia (FINSIA) Hugh DT Williamson Performance Scholarship, an award recognising professional accomplishment, social responsibility and leadership.
 In 2011, he was also awarded a not for profit directors scholarship from the Australian Scholarship Foundation.

 Years of experience: 39

 Years at Perpetual: 16

-Michael Korber is Head of Credit and Fixed Income and is responsible for the ongoing strategic review and development of process, reviewing the weekly credit process and reviewing the analysis of all new credit securities.
+Michael Korber is Managing Director, Credit & Fixed Income and is responsible for the ongoing strategic review and development of process, reviewing the weekly credit process and reviewing the analysis of all new credit securities.
 Michael joined Perpetual in August 2004.